shubhanshoo145/vendingMachine/README.md

 ## Usage

-The APIs are provided below
+The APIs are provided below.
 First need to create all the products that are supported by the vending machine

 #### Product Creation API